 How much does a Delaware Medical Marijuana certificate and card cost?

-An online consultation with a licensed healthcare provider for a Delaware medical marijuana card costs $199 with Leafwell.
-Patients must also pay a separate $50 fee with their state application to the Delaware Medical Marijuana Program.
+An online consultation for a Delaware medical marijuana card costs $149 with Leafwell.
+Patients will also pay a separate $50 application fee to the Delaware Medical Marijuana Program.

 Here’s an overview of the fees:

 ($25 reduced fee available with Low Income Charge Request Letter.
 Requires proof of gross household income at or below 138% of the poverty level.)

 The consultation fee includes a 1-year certification, and you’ll only be charged if approved.
 Plus, now you can sign up with a friend and each save 10% on your consultation with Leafwell.